7 tips for camping with kids

 1. Be flexible

-Not everything will run to plan on a family camping trip.
+No matter how well you plan a camping trip, not everything will go exactly to plan.
 It never does.
 Sometimes nothing at all will go as expected.
 Learning to roll with the punches can help you survive unforeseen incidents and bad luck moments.
 Don’t build every trip up too much in your head, or in the children’s imagination.
 Promise a realistic amount of fun and adventure, then try and deliver more if the winds of fate are blowing in your favor.

 Usual home routines will have to be bent and adapted as excited kids look forward to later nights and more treats.
 Staying up beyond bedtime is part of the thrill of camping as a kid, and it’s good to use this extra time in the evening as a family to sit around the campfire, stargaze, search for nocturnal animals, read together, share stories or play board games.
 You’ll have spent more quality time together, and by the time the kids do hit the sack they will be exhausted.
 It’s a win-win.